-Denmark’s often called the happiest country in the world – and with good reason.
+Denmark is often called the happiest country in the world – and with good reason.
 There’s a balance between work and family life, high education standards, and a thriving business climate.
-Plus you’re never more than a 30-minute drive away from the bustling city or the beautiful Danish countryside.
+Plus you’re never more than a 30-minute drive away from a bustling city or the beautiful Danish countryside.
 All of which makes it a strong option for working expats.

 Working in Denmark can be a shock.
 Most companies have a flat working structure and are pretty informal and laid back.
 All employees at Danish companies have a say in company decisions, which are discussed in open forum meetings.
 Working hours tend to be shorter than most countries, and the gender split of the workforce is fairly equal – most men and women are in full-time employment.

 Two words come to mind when one thinks about Germany: efficiency and punctuality.
 Stereotypes, yes, but you’ll probably find living and working in to be an orderly, organised experience.
 The benefits of German efficiency include clean public areas (except for Berlin’s plentiful graffiti), tidy parks and plenty of bureaucracy.

 Germany has one of the lowest youth unemployment levels in Europe, partly because of the apprenticeship schemes it offers.
 It’s great news for families who want to live and work in Germany.
 The country also has shorter working hours than the UK and a strict no-working policy on Sundays, so it’s great for families.